-At the Arm Tech Symposia events towards the end of 2018, attendees had the privilege of previewing a new exciting display solution from Arm called Mira.
-This has the potential to shape the way in which future application processors drive Virtual Reality (VR) /Augmented Reality (AR) head mounted displays.
-In addition to offering best-in-class 4Kp120 display performance and image processing functions for standard smartphone/tablet/DTV sized displays, Mira adds fixed function hardware for three VR/AR processing tasks mandated for head mounted displays.
+At the Arm Tech Symposia events towards the end of 2018, attendees had the privilege of previewing a new exciting display processor from Arm called Mali-D77.
+This has the potential to shape the way in which future application processors drive Virtual Reality (VR) /Augmented Reality (AR) head-mounted displays (HMDs).
+In addition to offering best-in-class 4Kp90 display performance and image processing functions for standard smartphone/tablet/DTV sized displays, Mali-D77 adds fixed function hardware for three VR processing tasks mandated for HMDs.
 These functions were all demonstrated through the VR demo.

-The Mira demo at the Tech Symposia events consisted of a premium smartphone running Google’s ARCore and together with the Inertial Measurement Unit (IMU) provides the Six Degrees of Freedom (6DOF) co-ordinates to the Mira Display hardware which is sitting inside the FPGA.
+The Mali-D77 demo at the Tech Symposia events consisted of a premium smartphone running Google’s ARCore and together with the Inertial Measurement Unit (IMU) provides the Six Degrees of Freedom (6DOF) co-ordinates to the Mali-D77 Display hardware which is sitting inside the FPGA.
 The diagram below shows the high-level data flow of the demo in action.

-Overall, the Mira display solution can ensure that the next generation of VR /AR headset devices achieve more than double the pixel throughput of what is achievable today – 4Kp120 (or 2160x2160p120 per eye) at >100° Field of View (FOV) for world-scale wireless VR/AR within the power constraints of a mobile device.
+Overall, the Mali-D77 display processor can ensure that the next generation of VR headset devices achieve more than double the pixel throughput of what is achievable today – 4Kp90 (or 2160x2160p90 per eye) at >100° Field of View (FOV) for world-scale wireless VR/AR within the power constraints of a mobile device.
 VR users will no longer rely on plugging the headset to a PC or console to drive an immersive VR experience.
 They will also be able to achieve the same immersive experience with a much lighter, more comfortable and untethered VR headset that brings more hours of battery life.

-Mira display solution will be a disruptive technology in the way we think about heterogeneous computing for future VR/AR headsets.
-Mira will not only enable significant quality improvements for VR content, but can also lead the way to lighter, more comfortable standalone headsets free from any cables.
+Mali-D77 is a disruptive technology in the way we think about heterogeneous computing for future VR headsets.
+Mali-D77 enables significant quality improvements for VR content, but can also lead the way to lighter, more comfortable standalone headsets free from any cables.
 It has the potential to unlock premium VR performance to the area constrained mainstream market meaning more revenue for mobile VR app vendors and more affordable VR headsets for users – a much needed boost for the entire VR ecosystem.

 Is 2019 the year where VR display will start to really ramp up as we strive to meet the optimum immersive viewing experience?
-We certainly believe that this can be achieved through Mira, and we encourage our ecosystem partners and other interested parties to watch this space for further announcements.
+We certainly believe that this can be achieved through Mali-D77, with more information about the product in our launch blog.
+At the SID Display Week exhibition taking place between 14 and 16 May, Arm will be exhibiting the Mali-D77 VR demo in action.
+We would encourage SID Display Week attendees, our ecosystem partners and other interested parties to visit our booth #842 to find out more!